tamucc-comp-bio/how_to/howto_dvc.md

 ---

-# START HERE IF YOU ARE USING DVC FOR THE FIRST TIME: BE SURE YOUR COMPUTER IS PROPERLY SET UP AND HAS THE REQUIRED SOFTWARE
+# BE SURE YOUR COMPUTER IS PROPERLY SET UP AND HAS THE REQUIRED SOFTWARE

+Start here if you are using DVC for the first time.
+Before utilizing `git` and `dvc` your computer needs to have the dependencies installed.

 1. If you are unsure whether your Windows/MacOS/Linux computer is properly prepped, consult [How to Set Up Your Computer for Computational Biology](https://github.com/tamucc-comp-bio/how_to/blob/main/howto_setup_computer.md)